Galapagos, Machu Picchu, and the Amazon

 Day 2 (Sun): City Tour of Quito-Middle of the World.

-Day 3 (Mon): Quito-Baltra Airport-Highlands Tortoise Reserve (Santa Cruz).
+Day 3 (Mon): Quito-Baltra Airport-Highlands Tortoise Reserve (Santa Cruz Island).

-After the visit, passengers will be transferred to Baltra Airport for their flight to Guayaquil, and then Lima, Peru.
+Baltra Airport.
+After the visit, you will be transferred to the airport for your return flight to Guayaquil and then Lima, Peru.
 After passing through immigration and customs, proceed to the reception area, where our inbound services representative will be holding a sign with your name on it.
 You will be greeted and then transferred to your hotel.
 Overnight in Lima.
 (B)

 Day 7 (Fri): Lima-City Tour.